mozilla-services/heka/docs/source/config/outputs/tcp.rst

     Time duration in seconds that a TCP connection will be maintained before keepalive probes start being sent.
 Defaults to 7200 (i.e. 2 hours).

-.. versionadded:: 0.9

-- queue_max_buffer_size (uint64):
-    Defines maximum queue buffer size, in bytes.
-Defaults to 0, which means no max.
-- queue_full_action (string, optional):
-    Specifies how Heka should behave when the queue reaches the specified maximum capacity.
-There are currently three possible actions:

-      - `shutdown`: Shutdowns heka.
-      - `drop`: Messages are dropped until queue is available again.
-Already queued messages are unaffected.
-      - `block`: Blocks processing of messages, tries to push last message until its possible.

-    Defaults to `shutdown`.

 Example:

 .. code-block:: ini